Don’t tell me how easy it is to get out of an abusive relationship when you’ve never been in one.

-The switch reality to suit them, often believing their own lies, you will not get the whole truth from a narcissist in a straight way, they might tell on themselves yet this is never directly.
+They switch reality to suit them, often believing their own lies.
+You will not get the whole truth from a narcissist in a straightforward way.
+They might tell on themselves, yet this is never directly.

 Write down the reality of what truly happened.

-Narcissistic people are addicted to hitting those highs, and will constantly look for new targets to achieve these or addictions.
+Narcissistic people are addicted to hitting those highs and will continuously look for new targets to achieve these, or they’ll have other addictions.

-No contact is the best, if you have children, grey rock, so limited contact, need to know the information.
-Business like, boring, get yourself some new hobbies, new routines, things that fill your time in positive ways.
+No contact is the best if you have children, grey rock, limited contact, and the information.
+Business like dull, get yourself some new hobbies, new routines, things that fill your time in positive ways.

 - Financial control.
 Most will control you financially, they’ll either become dependent on you and suck you dry, get you into heaps of debt, some taking loans in your name without you knowing, or they’ll get you to give up your home and your job, so you’ve nowhere to go.

 Narcissists believe they are entitled.
 Their mindset is.
 “What’s yours is mine, what’s mines my own, and if I give you something that’s still mine.”